karachevtsev/gulp-template/README.md

 # gulp-template
-Basic project template with for development and production
+Basic project template for development and production